nim-works/gitnim/doc/manual.rst

 during semantic analysis is called a `static error`:idx:.
 Errors described in this manual are static errors when not otherwise specified.

-A `panic`:idx: is an error that the implementation detects and reports at runtime.
+A `checked runtime error`:idx: is an error that the implementation detects and reports at runtime.
 The method for reporting such errors is via *raising exceptions* or *dying with a fatal error*.
 However, the implementation provides a means to disable these `runtime checks`:idx:.
 See the section pragmas_ for details.

-Whether a panic results in an exception or in a fatal error is implementation specific.
+Whether a checked runtime error results in an exception or in a fatal error is implementation specific.
 Thus the following program is invalid; even though the code purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow the program to die with a fatal error.